In an Antique Land: Anthropology and Western Academia

 In an Antique Land is often described as a means through which traditional Western modes of knowledge are questioned.
 Scholars argue that the fragmentary nature of the story – jumping back and forth between two distinct and seemingly unrelated narratives – challenges the ‘definitiveness of academic discourses’ and asks to what extent the unique culture of the two Egyptian villages can be generalized to the society as a whole – a traditional ethnographical method of acquiring knowledge.
 This is reflected in how the role of researcher and subject is often reversed: “Ghosh is anthropologized by the locals rather than the other way around”; Ghosh becomes the cultural entity being investigated, becoming the ‘Other’ - an entirely separate, discrete entity - to them.
 Ghosh's objectivity is put to question by him being the subject of investigation and attempted conversions by the Egyptians - it is impossible for him to be a passive observer of their culture.

 The novelistic style of the book is frequently remarked upon for its eschewal of traditional anthropological writing.
 Srivastava points out this brings to mind works of fiction, which continually reminds the readers that any anthropological text, however academic its writing, is also a reconstruction marked by all the bias and inexactitude that any mode of communication carries.
 It also runs against the framework ethnography typically uses, in that the book avoids using present-tense, like most ethnographical texts - which portrays the object of study as isolated and unchanging.
 Instead, Ghosh pushes for an understanding that acknowledges the object of study as constantly changing and engaging with the world.

-Ghosh's account of the retrieval of the Geniza collection as an unnecessary imperial ploy casts doubt on anthropological authorities at the time.
-Similarly, his ending to the account of Bomma is somewhat mocking, describing the absurdity of Ben Yiju's letters ending up in Philadelphia - which is entirely unrelated to the letters that it stores.
 His tracing of the histories of his own sources subverts usual ethnographic ways and is ironically self-reflexive.

 Ghosh implicitly idealizes modes of knowledge which, like the fragmentary nature of his story, blur boundaries and defy traditional western binaries – a question visited in his earlier novel The Shadow Lines.
 Within the book, he esteems cultural beliefs which demarcate connections between deific figures.
 This is reflected in Ghosh's fragmentary narrative as well as the two villages.